We are completely satisfied with the product provided. It is noteworthy that the packaging was particularly superior to what one might expect.

 Arrowood Viburnum is a Multi-Stemmed Shrub

 This tree shrub has green leaves and white flowers that grow during the spring months.
-The shrub also grows blue, blackberries during the fall which provide an excellent food source for some animals.
-It is an ideal food and nesting area for birds.
-Regarding lifespan, this shrub can live for well over 50 years and usually reaches its full development within five years.
+The shrub also grows blue blackberries during the fall, which provides an excellent food source for some animals.
+It is an excellent food and nesting area for birds.
+This shrub can live for well over 50 years and usually reaches its full development within five years.
 Its size is moderate in that it grows anywhere between 6 to 15 feet tall.
-Due to its size and natural beauty, this tree makes a great one for any landscaping.
-One of the best things about this tree is that it can be grown in some different environments.
-Due to the many climate zones and soils, it can become in; it is among the most native shrubs to grow.
+Due to its size and natural beauty, this tree makes it a great one for any landscaping.
+One of the best things about this tree is that it can be grown in different environments.
+Due to the many climate zones and soils, it can become in, it is among the most native shrubs to grow.
 Regarding sunlight, it can be developed in full sunlight with partial shade.
 When looking to plant this particular shrub, it will be best to plant it in large yards and gardens.

-In these areas, it will stand out and make them look very appealing.
+Arrowood Viburnum will stand out and make them look very appealing

 SCIENTIFIC NAME: Viburnum dentatum

 Soil Type: Adaptable to most soil conditions

 Sun: Full sunlight